Principal condemns attack on Havelock student

 On Wednesday, a Year 12 Havelock North High girl was knocked to the ground.

-She is then stood over by a female Year 11 student, and kicked in the head and body, while at least one bystander laughs as it is filmed.
+She was then stood over by a female Year 11 student and kicked in the head and body, while at least one bystander laughed as the attack was filmed.

-The blows include a kick to the victim's head, as she lies on the ground.
+The blows include a kick to the victim's head as she lay on the ground.

 Fenton told parents the attackers have been removed from the school and will appear in front of the school board disciplinary committee next week.